The Dodoma Hotel - pre 1947

 Though I was born in Tabora, I was brought up in Dodoma and we were often at the Dodoma Hotel.
-My father was a great raconteur and this is what he wrote about the hotel as he knew it:
+My father is a terrific raconteur and this is what he writes about the hotel as he knew it:

-“At one time Dodoma had been at the railhead when the Germans were building the railway from the coast to the lakes.
-It became the administrative centre for Central Province and boasted the railway station and a very large Fort ("Boma" in Kiswahili) built of stone with heavy timber doors, loopholes in the upper storey and a well in the centre of the courtyard.
+“At one time Dodoma had been rail head when the Germans were building the railway from the coast to the lakes.
+It became the administrative centre for Central Province and boasted the railway station and a very large fort ("boma" in Swahili) built of stone with heavy timber doors, loop holes in the upper storey and a well in the centre of the courtyard.
 The lower rooms were used for storage and office space and the upper floor for living quarters.
 It was certainly built for defence but there is no record of its’ ever being attacked, although southern and central German East Africa had their share of uprisings.
 The main north-south highway also passed through Dodoma to Arusha in the north and Iringa in the south crossing the railway by a level crossing.

 The countryside is scrub semi-desert dotted with granite inselbergs.
 To the north lies Lion Rock, fancied to resemble a recumbent lion with Imagi hill to the south with the dam, at that time our only source of water, at its foot.

 The station was quite a handsome two storey affair containing the usual offices.
 The Post Office was opposite with a very grubby hotel next to it, patronised only by unfortunate travellers but never by the locals.
 It was replaced in 1946 by the magnificent Railway Hotel, being completely rebuilt by the Railways’ Department in the manner of railway buildings all over the world, where a two-inch nail would not be used if a six-inch nail could be forced in.
 In its day the new hotel must surely have been quite the finest in Tanganyika.